 Writing Residencies

-The most substantial writing residencies I’ve done are for the MAMA East African Women’s Group, Leeds Teaching Hospitals Trust, and Yorkshire Forward.
+My most substantial writing residencies have been for the MAMA East African Women’s Group (which I’m still doing), Leeds Teaching Hospitals Trust, and Yorkshire Forward.

-At MAMA, I worked with Somali women to write and edit the stories of their lives.
-In 2007, the work came to fruit with the publication of two books: Traveling with the Bedouin Women of Hawd and The Asylum Seeker.
+At MAMA, I work with Somali women to write and edit the stories of their lives.
+In 2007, some of our work came to fruit with the publication of two books, both available from the African Book Centre (type the titles into their search box to find): Traveling with the Bedouin Women of Hawd and The Asylum Seeker.

 At LTH Trust, I worked with patients and staff using writing.
-I was there for several years on and off and during that time, my core work was one-to-one, witnessing and documenting people’s hospital experience, usually in a poem or short prose piece, or mentoring their writing: I was midwife to two novels (one of which was accepted for publication in December 2004) and a non-fiction book.
-I also co-developed a writing module for medical students.
-I worked on lots of different wards: heart, maternity, elderly, teenage cancer, breast cancer and eating disorder and went around sticking poems up in the lifts faster than the cleaners could take them down.
-I also wrote poems in response to my own experience of being there.
+My core work was one-to-one, helping people express their experience in a poem or short prose piece, or mentoring their writing: I was midwife to two novels and a non-fiction book.
+I helped write a module for medical students around the idea of doctors as writers.
+I worked on different wards: heart, maternity, elderly, teenage cancer, breast cancer and eating disorder, and stuck poems up in the lifts faster than the cleaners could take them down.
+I also wrote poems in response to the experience of being there.

 Talks and Readings